Trilarion/opensourcegames/entries/opennfs.md

 - Code license: MIT
 - Code dependencies: Bullet3, OpenGL

+Remake of Need For Speed III: Hot Pursuit.
 Wants to create one engine to play the NFS series (NFS1 - NFS6).
 The NFS3 implementation is almost done, the others semi-playable or not implemented yet.

 ## Building